jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

+# react/jsx-curly-brace-presence

-# Disallow unnecessary JSX expressions when literals alone are sufficient or enforce JSX expressions on literals in JSX children or attributes (`react/jsx-curly-brace-presence`)
+📝 Disallow unnecessary JSX expressions when literals alone are sufficient or enforce JSX expressions on literals in JSX children or attributes.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).